doug-h-rice/virtual-multicomp/README.md

 ![grant's circuit](http://searle.x10host.com/z80/Z80SbcSchematic1.3.gif)

-This allows a hex file to be tested in a simulator, before building into the FPGA or EPROM
+virtual_multicomp allows a hex file to be tested in a simulator, before building into the FPGA or EPROM

 Doug Rice
 24/09/2019,